shaheerahmadch/PowerAppsCodeApps/README.md

 >
 > - [How to create a First Release Environment](#create-a-first-release-power-platform-environment) - Get an environment ready to run Code Apps!
 > - [Start in minutes with a Hello World sample code](samples/HelloWorld/README.md) - A ready to run React sample, with minimum setps to run on Power Apps.
+>
+> 📂 **Samples**
+>
+> - [Hello World](samples/HelloWorld/) - Basic React sample to get started quickly
+> - [Static Asset Tracker](samples/StaticAssetTracker/) - Asset management with static data.
-> - [Static Sample / Template](samples/FluentSample/README.md) - The most complete sample.
-A static App with navigation, build with GitHub Copilot using Fluent UI.
+> - [Static Sample / Template](samples/FluentSample/README.md) - A static App with navigation, build with GitHub Copilot using Fluent UI.
 Samples includes prompt samples and guide to connect with real data.
 Includes:
 >   - Office 365
 >   - SQL using data pagination
 >   - Custom Connector
->
-> 📂 **Samples**
->
-> - [Hello World](samples/HelloWorld/) - Basic React sample to get started quickly
-> - [Static Asset Tracker](samples/StaticAssetTracker/) - Asset management with static data.
-> - [Fluent Sample](samples/FluentSample/) - A static App with navigation, build with GitHub Copilot using Fluent UI.
 >
 > 📚 **How to**
 >